Christian-Stieber/Christians-Steam-Framework/Docs/Clients.md

 ## Deleting a bot

-Find the data file in the filesystem and remove it :-) Sorry, no framework functions for that right now.
+Quit your application (data files will be cached), find the data file in the filesystem, and remove it :-) Sorry, no framework functions for that right now.